angelalocateli/thesis/README.md

 # Running the scripts:

-The Execution environment was Anaconda (Jupyter Notebook and package manager pip).
+The environment was Anaconda (Jupyter Notebook and package manager pip).
 Open-source, with an environmental management system for Python programs, runs on Windows, macOS, and Linux.
 For this, you can use a docker container.

 If you want to run the scripts, clone this repository in your source folder, open a terminal, and navigate to the folder where the scripts are located.